-Fortis is principally an international distribution utility holding company.
-Its regulated holdings include electric distribution utilities in five Canadian provinces and three Caribbean countries and a natural gas distribution utility in British Columbia.
-As at December 31, 2010, regulated utility assets comprised approximately 92% of the Corporation's total assets, with the balance primarily comprised of non-regulated generation assets, mainly hydroelectric, across Canada and in Belize and Upper New York State, and hotels and commercial office and retail space primarily in Atlantic Canada.
+Fortis is the largest investor-owned distribution utility in Canada.
+Its regulated holdings include electric utilities in five Canadian provinces and two Caribbean countries and a natural gas utility in British Columbia, Canada.
+As at December 31, 2011, regulated utility assets comprised approximately 91% of the Corporation's total assets, with the balance primarily comprised of non-regulated generation assets, primarily hydroelectric, across Canada and in Belize and Upper New York State, and hotels and commercial office and retail space in Canada.

-The following table lists the principal subsidiaries of the Corporation, their jurisdictions of incorporation and the percentage of votes attaching to voting securities held directly or indirectly by the Corporation as at March 7, 2011.
-This table excludes certain subsidiaries, the total assets of which individually constituted less than 10% of the Corporation's consolidated assets as at December 31, 2010, or the total revenue of which individually constituted less than 10% of the Corporation's 2010 consolidated revenue.
-Additionally, the principal subsidiaries together comprise approximately 80% of the Corporation's consolidated assets as at December 31, 2010 and approximately 75% of the Corporation's 2010 consolidated revenue.
+The following table lists the principal subsidiaries of the Corporation, their jurisdictions of incorporation and the percentage of votes attaching to voting securities held directly or indirectly by the Corporation as at March 15, 2012.
+This table excludes certain subsidiaries, the total assets of which individually constituted less than 10% of the Corporation's consolidated assets as at December 31, 2011, or the total revenue of which individually constituted less than 10% of the Corporation's 2011 consolidated revenue.
+Additionally, the principal subsidiaries together comprise approximately 80% of the Corporation's consolidated assets as at December 31, 2011 and approximately 75% of the Corporation's 2011 consolidated revenue.

 Principal Subsidiaries

 Subsidiary Jurisdiction of Incorporation Percentage of votes attaching to voting securities beneficially owned, controlled or directed by the Corporation

-Terasen British Columbia 100
+FHI British Columbia 100

 FortisAlberta (1) Alberta 100

 FortisBC Inc. (2) British Columbia 100

-Newfoundland Power Newfoundland and Labrador 94.0 (3)
+Newfoundland Power Newfoundland and Labrador 94 (3)